Skip to Content

 To enter a UIC step by step, follow NEI’s UIC guide.

 Important: the system requires two entries to get credit for both records.
-When you complete an accredited activity, you receive a unique identification code (UIC), provided after you finish the activity, not at registration.
+When you complete an accredited activity, you receive a unique identification code (UIC), the CE code shown at the end of an accredited activity, provided after you finish the activity, not at registration.
 To have that credit count toward both your CBP triennial requirement and your NEI designation renewal, you must enter the UIC in Logistics-EI twice:

 • Entry 1: Log the UIC for your designation renewal.
 This counts the credit toward your 15-credit annual designation renewal.